See the full index.

-In my last post in this series, I talked about problems associated with creating (and using) what I call the "uber-view."
-This time, in line with tomorrow's T-SQL Tuesday hosted by Mike Walsh, I wanted to talk about some I/O issues that tend to get ignored in a lot of environments.
+In this post, in line with tomorrow's T-SQL Tuesday hosted by Mike Walsh, I wanted to talk about some I/O issues that tend to get ignored in a lot of environments.

 In my experience, today's SQL Server systems are primarily I/O-bound, not CPU- or memory-bound.
 And while more CPUs and additional memory banks can't hurt, resolving I/O issues will usually give you much more bang-for-your-buck.
 I've assembled a few things you can do in your environment to avoid costly I/O issues.